derykmakgill/website/research-bounties.md

 updated: 2020-11-29
 ---

 I like to think I'm good at tracking things down that nobody else can find, yet things often elude me still.
-This page lists my failures.
-Strikethroughs mean I've found the document or the bounty has been filled.
+This page lists documents I've failed to find after a few days of searching.
+Strikethroughs mean I've found the document myself or the bounty has been filled.

 If you have a document or know where to find one and want to claim a bounty, [email me.](/contact) I'm also happy to give you credit any time I use the document in research or publishing and a backlink to your website.
 Lastly, sometimes there are documents I want but I don't really know I want.
 If by looking at the bounties on this page you think you have something I'll want but isn't listed, please do reach out.
+Sometimes I might take a while to update this page after finding a document.

 Please understand that interest in a document does not mean endorsement of that document, thanks.
 It is often the case, especially with fiction, that I don't actually know what is in the document beyond some very vague clues until I track it down and read it.